Statue of Industry: Post-Exhibition

 Much of the Exhibition was broken down and sold afterwards, both as objects (such as chairs and staff uniforms) and raw materials (such as steel, timber, and asbestos sheeting).
 Inquiries were also received for Statue of Industry.
 One such offer, claimed the Evening Chronicle, was from "a gentleman from Ponteland" who "would knock the statue off its pedestal and use that as a bird bath"; twelve days later, The Sunday Sun made the claim that a "Newcastle business man with a handsome garden out Ponteland way has offered £1 for the three babies from the Statue of Industry with the purpose of 'turning them loose' in his rockery".
 A day after the Evening Chronicle reported on difficulties selling the statue, a reader wrote in to suggest that it be moved to Roker Park as "a mascot to the woe-begone football team" there, Sunderland A.F.C., and rechristened "Alice in Blunderland".

 The statue was ultimately purchased by the Hebburn-based engineering firm A. Reyrolle & Company.
 The Evening Chronicle claimed that the company itself was uninterested, but that its managing director, Henry William Clothier, had "taken a personal interest in the future of the statue", and suggested that the statue would probably be placed on the company's Sports Ground.
 Asked the paper, "Oh!
 What Will Hebburn Say?"

-The statue was ultimately removed in late February or early March 1930, using a derrick, three lorries, and several workmen.
+The statue was removed in late February or early March 1930, using a derrick, three lorries, and several workmen.
 Before its new installation, it was copper-metalized, to better withstand the elements.
 The following year, members of the Junior Chamber of Commerce visited the company, and saw Statue of Industry in its new location.